typelevel/frameless/docs/src/main/tut/GettingStarted.md

 In the above example, `show()` is lazy.
 It requires to apply `run()` for the `show` job to materialize.

-Let us now try to compute the price by surface unit:
+Next we compute the price by surface unit:

 ```tut:book:fail
 val priceBySurfaceUnit = aptTypedDs.select(aptTypedDs('price) / aptTypedDs('surface))